segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce-marketing-cloud/index.md

 ### Sync

-The Salesforce Marketing Cloud source is built with a sync component, which means we’ll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
-In the initial sync, we’ll grab all the Salesforce objects (and their corresponding properties) according to the Collections Table below.
-The objects will be written into a separate schema, corresponding to the source instance’s schema name you designated upon creation.
+The Salesforce Marketing Cloud source is built with a sync component, which means we'll make requests to their API on your behalf on a 3 hour interval to pull the latest data into Segment.
+In the initial sync, we'll grab all the Salesforce objects (and their corresponding properties) according to the Collections Table below.
+The objects will be written into a separate schema, corresponding to the source instance's schema name you designated upon creation.
 For example, if you went with `sfmc_prod`, the `campaigns` collection will be accessible at `sfmc_prod.campaigns` in SQL.

 Each sync will only sync the data that has been modified since the previous sync.

 The source syncs and warehouse syncs are independent processes.
 Source runs pull your data into the Segment Hub, and warehouse runs flush that data to your warehouse.
 Sources will sync with Segment every 3 hours.
 Depending on your Warehouses plan, we will push the Source data to your warehouse on the interval associated with your billing plan.

 ## Collections